 Penrith driving School provides quality and informative driving lessons in both Automatic and Manual vehicles.
 (Automatic Male/Female) and (Manual Male only).

-The accelerator, brakes, steering and or clutch take time to learn and to also make decisions.
+The accelerator, brakes, steering and or clutch take time to learn along with learning to make decisions.

 You also need to operate other controls such as indicators/blinkers and correctly doing observation checks.

 Penrith driving School instructors Geoff and Marina have put together a list of the more common mistakes learners/parents can make and some of these also relate to students with more hours or preparing for the driving test.

 Take the time to do quality practice and build up your confidence and skills.

 Driving is about being prepared, being alert and being aware of your surroundings all the time and knowing what you should be doing in line with understanding the road rules.

 You should always have solid vehicle control as it only takes one error of misjudgment to result in an accident.